30 Zero Waste Tips for Your Home

 Reuse Old Sheets and Towels

-Before you throw away sheets, towels and other fabric items, consider transforming them into rags for cleaning, applying wood stain in the workshop and wiping up outdoor messes.
+Don’t throw away things like sheets, towels and other fabric items, consider transforming them into rags for cleaning, applying wood stain in the workshop and wiping up outdoor messes.
 Keep that fabric out of a landfill as long as possible!
-Here are 10 cleaning mistakes that are actually making your home dirtier.

 Layer with Wool Before Turning Up the Heat

 Whether on sheep or a human, wool regulates body temperature.
 You may be surprised how much warmer you feel after putting on a pair of wool socks and wrapping yourself in a wool blanket.
-Check out these 10 clever ways to repurpose an old wool blanket.
+You can even repurpose an old wool blanket into mittens.

 Unplug Electronics When Not in Use